These are the most common questions from our customers:

 4. Do I need tire tubes with the SAKAMOTO tires?

-All SAKAMOTO tires are tubeless racing kart tires.
+Most SAKAMOTO tires are tubeless racing kart tires.
 Once mounted and seated on the properly sized rim, you are ready to hit the track.
+The 12x4.0-5 Concession Tire requires a tube, which is included.

 5. Are there any other tips SAKAMOTO recommends?